blongden73/macrame/_posts/2020-06-08-martin-graziano.md

 intro_paragraph: "**Martin Graziano** and a destiny carved in wood."
 sections:
   section: >-
-    A few decades ago, Martin Graziano was born in in Buenos Aires, Argentina.
+    A few decades ago, Martin Graziano was born in Buenos Aires, Argentina.
 His childhood was similar to that of other children of his day, with one exception.